sukhoi08/sukhoi08/README.md

 ###

 <p align="left">My name is Pratyush Rai and I'm a student with big dreams and a passion for technology.
-Currently immersed in my studies in computer science, I'm on a journey to become a software developer and make my mark in the digital world.student </p>
+Currently immersed in my studies in computer science, I'm on a journey to become a software developer and make my mark in the digital world. </p>

 ###